hmtinc/Sapphire-/README.md

 #Legal
-I do not condone piracy and Sapphire is no way meant to be used illegitimately.
-It is meant to be used to back up LEGAL COPIES ONLY and does not contain any copyrighted 3rd party material/code.
+Sapphire is meant to be used to back up LEGAL COPIES ONLY and does not contain any copyrighted 3rd party material/code.
-Please review the textbook's terms of service before proceeding with this Utility
+Please review the textbook's terms of service before proceeding with this Utility as most pearson textbooks permit one legal backup.